Skip to content

 A Unique Body Structure

-The Ecosystem of the Early Cretaceous
+Thriving in the Early Cretaceous Landscape

 It lived in Africa and walked on Earth during the Early Cretaceous period.
 As the simple but massive landmass of Gondwana began to split apart, Africa became an increasingly isolated area.
 Then, this was a time when the climate was warm and humid with a low-growing herbaceous plant community in which herbivorous dinosaurs such as Nigersaurus thrived.